topst-development/Documentation/Single Board Computer/G Model/VCP-G/Software/Arduino IDE User Guide.md

     2. Open a terminal in the extracted directory.
     3. Run ./install.sh to install.

-**Step 3: Adding the TOPST VCP-G Board**
+**Step 3: Adding the VCP-G**
-To program the TOPST VCP-G board, you need to add the TOPST VCP-G .json file to the Arduino IDE Through the Board Manager.
+To program the VCP-G, you need to add the VCP-G .json file to the Arduino IDE Through the Board Manager.
 1. Open the Arduino IDE.
 2. Navigate to **File > Preferences**.
 3. In the **"Additional Board Manager URLs"** field, add the following URL: